 But not everything is.

 For example, most of the kiosks on The Boardwalk aren’t open, along with several of the restaurants there.
-The water parks aren’t open, some of the restaurants in the parks aren’t open, and lots of shops aren’t open, either.
+Some of the restaurants in the parks aren’t open, and lots of shops aren’t open, either.

 For the most part – aside from The Boardwalk, the parks felt “alive” and even with all the new procedures, they even felt normal.